oVirt/ovirt-site/source/release/3.5/index.html.md

 # OVirt 3.5 Release Notes

-The oVirt development team is pleased to announce oVirt 3.5.0 second release candidate availability as of Sep 11th 2014. oVirt is an open source alternative to VMware vSphere, and provides an excellent KVM management interface for multi-node virtualization.
+The oVirt development team is preparing oVirt 3.5.0 third release candidate. oVirt is an open source alternative to VMware vSphere, and provides an excellent KVM management interface for multi-node virtualization.

 To find out more about features which were added in previous oVirt releases, check out the [oVirt 3.4.1 release notes](oVirt 3.4.1 release notes), [oVirt 3.3.5 release notes](oVirt 3.3.5 release notes), [oVirt 3.2 release notes](oVirt 3.2 release notes) and [oVirt 3.1 release notes](oVirt 3.1 release notes).
 For a general overview of oVirt, read [ the oVirt 3.0 feature guide](oVirt 3.0 Feature Guide) and the [about oVirt](about oVirt) page.

-## oVirt 3.5.0 SECOND RELEASE CANDIDATE Release Notes
+## oVirt 3.5.0 THIRD RELEASE CANDIDATE Release Notes

-### SECOND RELEASE CANDIDATE
+### THIRD RELEASE CANDIDATE

-The oVirt Project is working on oVirt 3.5.0 second release candidate.
+The oVirt Project is working on oVirt 3.5.0 third release candidate.
 To install this release, you must enable the oVirt 3.5 pre-release repository.
 See the below section on Install / Upgrade for detailed instructions.

 ### Known Issues